Last updated: June 16, 2026

 - How long does mail or electronic release take?

 A common snag: assuming the dealer already notified the bank you moved.
 Lenders still send statements to old addresses until you update them.
+A loan opened in Michigan does not auto-trigger Texas filing when your W-2 shows a Houston address.

 Inspection and insurance still come first